OpenAperture/notifications/README.md

-# CloudOS.Notifications
+# OpenAperture.Notifications

-The Notifications module provides a standardized mechanism to publish events that occur within CloudOS.
-The following notification providers are supported:
+The Notifications module provides a standardized mechanism to publish events that occur within OpenAperture.

+## Module Responsibilities

+The Notifications module is responsible for the following actions within OpenAperture:

-* HipChat
+* Publishing HipChat notifications

-## HipChat Notifications
+## Messaging / Communication

-Requests to publish HipChat notifications may be sent to the following queue:
+The following message(s) may be sent to Notifications.

+* Publish a HipChat Message
-* notifications_hipchat
+  * Queue:  notifications_hipchat

-The message payload must conform to the following contract:
+  * Payload (Map)

-* Required Parameters:
+    * message (required)
-	* message - String containing the body of the message.
+      * String containing the body of the message.
+    * is_success (required)
-	* is_success - Boolean.
+      * Boolean.
 If true, the message background will be set to green and no HipChat notifications will be generated.
 False will set the message background to red and a HipChat notification will be generated.
-* Optional Parameters:
+    * room_names (optional)
-	* room_names - List of Strings, each string containing the name of a HipChat room to which to publish the message.
+      * List of Strings, each string containing the name of a HipChat room to which to publish the message.
 The default room (defined in the module configuration) does not need to be specified.
+    * prefix (optional)
-	* prefix - String containing a prefix for the message.
+      * String containing a prefix for the message.
 A timestamp (UTC) will be prepended automatically to the message, or this prefix value.

 Here's an example payload:
 ```json